forgefed/forgefed/specification/forgefed-vocabulary.md

 This document describes the ForgeFed vocabulary.
-It's intended to be an extension of the [ActivityPub Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/) and provides additional vocabulary for federation of version control services.
+It's intended to be an extension of the [ActivityPub Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary/) and provides additional vocabulary for federation of project management and version control system hosting and collaboration platforms.

 ## Table of Contents
 1. [Introduction](#Introduction)